Ingridsaeters/Ciliate-niche-evolution/README.md

 ### To-do
 - Download new version of EukBank (https://zenodo.org/records/7804946). *Ingrid*
-- Download animal and plant phylogenies and metadata from Liu et al 2020. *Mahwash*
 - Test DBM on animal and plants. *Mahwash*
 - Test Evorates on animals and plants. *Mahwash*
 - Infer new ciliate phylogenies with EukBank (or metaPR2). *Ingrid*
+- How much of the ciliate niche conservatism is explained by biogeography? *Ingrid* (double check if okay)

 ### In progress
+- Download animal and plant phylogenies and metadata from Liu et al 2020. *Mahwash*

 ### Done
 - Check if terrestrial sampling biases inferred evolutionary rates. *Ingrid*